 As we transition into the colder months, our seasonal offerings also shift to commemorate this time of year.
-Fire up the wood stove and enjoy the robust, bold barrel aged distillers beers we have to offer.
+Fire up the wood stove and enjoy the robust, bold distiller barrel aged beers we have to offer.

 Bourbon Barrel Aged Imperial Stout

 Inspired by brewers back in the 1800’s to win over the Russian Czar, this is the king of stouts, boasting high alcohol by volume and plenty of malt character.
 Low to moderate levels of carbonation with huge roasted, chocolate and burnt malt flavors.
 Suggestions of dark fruit and flavors of higher alcohols are quite evident.
 Hop character can vary from none, to balanced, to aggressive.

 We take our Imperial Stout and put it into a mix of Blantons, Four Roses, Heaven Hill, and Buffalo Trace barrels and age it for one year.
 Over the course of these twelve months, the beautiful tannins of the oak and bourbon seep into the beer.
 We then blend the aged beer from the different barrels with some young stout for the roundest, softest, most decadent yet most complex Bourbon Stout we've ever offered."